getoptimise/one-click-hugo-cms/site/content/products/_index.md

       price: '800'
     - description: 'Business model established '
       items:
-        - If we like what you do
+        - Iterate and improve your product
-        - hire us to be the first 20 employees.
+        - whatever you need
-      plan: Custom
+      plan: Growth and Retention
-      price: '55,000 per year'
+      price: '?'
 ---